By Rick Steves

 Fill in travel days (for flexipasses) and trip details.
 With a continuous rail pass, nobody counts how many days you travel during the validated period.
 But if you’re using a flexipass, you’ll have to fill in your travel days as you go.
 On your flexipass, you’ll see a string of blank boxes, one for each travel day available to you.
 Either just before or after boarding, fill in that day’s date in ink in one of the blank boxes on your pass before the conductor reaches you.
 (Don’t fill out the dates any further in advance, in case your plans change.)

 Note that a travel day is a calendar day, running from midnight to midnight.
-You can take as many trips as you like within each travel day that you've marked on your pass.
-A nice bonus is that a direct overnight train uses up only one flexipass travel day (not two), as long as you board after 7 p.m. and do not change trains before 4 a.m. (you just write the arrival date on your flexipass).
+You can take as many trips as you like within each travel day that you’ve marked on your pass.
+A nice bonus is the "7 p.m. rule" for night trains: A direct overnight train uses up only one flexipass travel day (not two), as long as you board after 7 p.m. and don’t change trains before 4 a.m. (you just write the arrival date on your flexipass).

 Some passes (continuous or flexi) also require you to fill in your trip destinations on the foldout sheets of your pass cover.